ga-wdi-boston/wdi_3_ruby_hw_sinatra_twitter/assignment.md

 A user should see basic public information about the queried user

 ### Bonus
-A user should be able to see tweets another user has marked a 'favorite' on Twitter
+* A user should be able to see tweets another user has marked a 'favorite' on Twitter
+* Write a "Rake task" (which you have a stub of here) that will save all of a user's tweets to a CSV file (you can only grab up to ~3600 tweets from any given user).

 ## Activity: